kandilidinesh/database_migration_inspector/README.md

 ## Docker Setup

-1. Pull Docker Images: Ensure you have Docker installed on your machine.
+1. **Pull Docker Images**: Ensure you have Docker installed on your machine.
 Pull the necessary Docker images for both pre-migration and post-migration databases:

 ```bash
      docker pull <pre-migration-container>
      docker pull <post-migration-container>
 ```

-2. Run Docker Containers:
+2. **Run Docker Containers**:
 Start the Docker containers for the pre-migration and post-migration databases:

 ```bash